pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1119 Java Keystore

+Today, I learn how to use the Java Keystore to storage certificates, It's strange how Java store the certificates and private keys in a Keystore and then use this data to create TLS connections with some services.

 #### Day 1117-1118 Coding in Java

 For my personal learning, I practice Test Driven Development while continue to read the effective Java book, and continue to read a lot of code.
 I like to be how the chess experimented player that he saw a lot of chess tables in your life, and he knows a lot of movements in the game.